The Lord of the Rings: The Board Game

 The Lord of the Rings: The Board Game is a unique cooperative board game for two to five players.
 Legendary designer Reiner Knizia puts players in the roles of hobbits on a perilous quest to destroy the One Ring.
 Their journey is brought to life by world renowned Tolkien artist John Howe, whose illustrations make this game an immersive work of art.
 Spanning the entirety of J.R.R.
 Tolkien’s timeless book trilogy, The Lord of the Rings lets players relive the Fellowship’s heroic journey again and again.

-To begin a game of The Lord of the Rings, players first determine which hobbit they will play as—either Frodo, Sam, Merry, Pippin, or Fatty.
+To begin a game of The Lord of the Rings: The Board Game, players first determine which hobbit they will play as—either Frodo, Sam, Merry, Pippin, or Fatty.
 The number of players determines which hobbits will be available, but Frodo will always be one of the available hobbits.
 Once hobbits are chosen and the game is set up, it’s time to begin your journey.

 Gameplay takes place on the Master Game Board and the four Conflict Game Boards (Moria, Helm’s Deep, Shelob’s Lair, and Mordor).
 The players’ overall journey is tracked on the Master Game Board, and whenever their Activity marker reaches a Conflict location, the players switch their focus to the appropriate Conflict Game Board.
 Also located on the Master Game Board is the Corruption Track, which determines how close to darkness the hobbits are treading.